zlogic/mendix-docs/content/en/docs/apidocs-mxsdk/apidocs/catalog/registration-api.md

 * Environment `Location`
 * Environment `Type`

-For more details on what can and cannot be provided in these fields, see the [API specification](https://datahub-spec.s3.eu-central-1.amazonaws.com/registration_v5.html#/Register/post_applications__AppUUID__environments).
+For more details on what can and cannot be provided in these fields, see the [API Reference](#api-reference) section below.

 You can see an example of a request below: